 4. Personal grooming

 Grooming is a skill that children need to learn early on.
-Personal grooming is important to develop independence, stay healthy, and have a good social or romantic life.
+Personal grooming is essential to develop independence, stay healthy, and have a good social or romantic life.
 Grooming is one of the health habits for teens that will promote hygiene and boost self-confidence.
+This skill goes hand-in-hand with appropriate dressing and thus may be incorporated by having a proper hair, nail, and skincare routine while preparing for school and events.
+It contributes to good health and increased self-esteem.

 - Teach them healthy habits like brushing and bathing daily.